grahampugh/jamf-upload/README.md

                          packages
     --password PASSWORD  password of the user with the rights to upload a package
-    --prefs PREFS        full path to an AutoPkg prefs file containing JSS URL, API_USERNAME and API_PASSWORD, for example an AutoPkg preferences file which has been configured for use with
+    --category CATEGORY  a category to assign to the package (experimental) --prefs PREFS        full path to an AutoPkg prefs file containing JSS URL, API_USERNAME and API_PASSWORD, for example an AutoPkg preferences file which has been configured for use with